OctaForge/OF-Engine/src/libraries/OFTL/README.txt

 Author: Daniel "q66" Kolesa <quaker66@gmail.com>

 USAGE:
-    Build a library using the bundled Makefile or any other way and include the headers in your project.
-Then link it against the library.
-Please note that you don't need the library unless you're on Windows (stdio extensions).
+    Include the headers you need in your project.
     For tests, you can use the makefile inside the tests directory.
-    That requires the library to be built beforehand.